ni/slsc-capability-explorer/README.md

 ## Installing the JSONtext Library

 The SLSC Caps Explorer requires the JSONtext library.
-You can refer to [http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651](http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651) to download and install the JSONtext library.
+Refer to [http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651](http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651) to download and install the JSONtext library.
 NI recommends that you download and install the JSONtext library through VIPM.

 ## Opening a JSON File